 What is Message Match?

-Message match refers to the consistency two pieces of a PPC campaign, for example, an ad and a landing page.
-The term ‘Message match refers to the process of matching the content of an ad to the content of a landing page so the message is reinforced in the mind of the prospect, and they know it’s relevant.’
+Message match refers to the consistency of two pieces of a PPC campaign, for example, an ad and a landing page.
+The term ‘Message match refers to the process of matching the content of an ad to the content of a landing page, so the message is reinforced in the mind of the prospect, and they know it’s relevant.’

-The consistency in message matching can come in several forms from matching copy and headlines to emphasizing ad copy with landing page copy and even using matching images (if you’re running a display ad campaign).
+The consistency in message matching can come in several forms, from matching copy and headlines to emphasizing ad copy with landing page copy and even using matching images (if you’re running a display ad campaign).

-The landing page headline also talks about heat maps for websites and the CTA button confirms the free trial, putting the visitor at ease that they have found what they were looking for.
+The landing page headline also talks about heat maps for websites, and the CTA button confirms the free trial, putting the visitor at ease that they have found what they were looking for.

 The same is true for Domo’s display ad and landing page: